NHS staff, teachers and shop workers say public ‘need a voice’ with general election

 Boris Johnson won the last general election for the Tories in 2019.
 He stepped down in summer after a myriad of scandals.

-Liz Truss took over after a Tory leadership campaign that saw members - but not the public - vote for PM.
+Liz Truss took over after a Tory leadership campaign that saw members – but not the public – vote for the PM.
 After she stepped down after 45 days, Rishi Sunak entered Downing Street after a vote by MPs.

 “It can’t go on like this.
 They can’t keep passing the parcel of who is going to be the next PM when ordinary people get no voice in it whatsoever,” Frances O’Grady from the Trades Union Congress told The Independent.